 Although convenient, especially when on vacation, we need to be wary of the risks of public access points.
-This means free WiFis, public computers in your lobby, and even public USB charging ports.
+This means free WiFis, public computers in the hotel lobby, and even public USB charging ports.

-- Free WiFi points can often be insecure or even fake to inject your devices with spyware or ransomware.
+- Free WiFi points can often be insecure or even set up by hackers to inject your devices with spyware or ransomware.
 If you need to use public WiFi, make sure that it is offered by a reputable services such as cafés or your hotel.
 It is always a good rule to use a VPN when utilizing public WiFi.

 - Public computers in lobbies and internet cafés are generally not safe for any sensitive use.
 They are often not well maintained and could be infected with spyware or keyloggers that can record the passwords to your accounts.